CSCfi/imagebuilder/README.md

 ```

 The data in current also accepts custom properties for images.
 [Here's a list of all possible property values you can set](https://docs.openstack.org/glance/victoria/admin/useful-image-properties.html)
-Keep in mind that os_distro is managed by the distro field in your json file.

-The data in current can also have a field for "os_type" which can either be set to "linux" or "windows".
-By default it is set to "linux" so you only need to specify it if you are running Windows.
+If you are creating a non-Linux image, in data.current.properties set "os_type" to your operating system.
+As of writing Openstack allows these values to be "linux" or "windows".
+Setting it to something else will configure ephemeral drives to use fvat instead of ext4 (linux) or ntfs (windows).
+By default this script assumes you are creating a linux image unless something else is specified.